Fire and Explosion Investigation

 - International Association of Arson Investigators, Inc. is an association of more than 5,000 fire investigation professionals.
 The website has some information about trainings and standards, but most of the material is available only to members.

-- Bureau of Alcohol, Tobacco, Firearms, and Explosives - Arson & Explosives Enforcement - the federal agency responsible for administering and enforcing the criminal and regulatory provisions of Federal laws pertaining to explosives and arson.
-Information on accelerant detection canines and certifications for law enforcement officers.
+- Bureau of Alcohol, Tobacco, Firearms, and Explosives - Explosives Enforcement - the federal agency responsible for administering and enforcing the criminal and regulatory provisions of Federal laws pertaining to explosives enforcement and arson.

 - InterFire.org - this website has several online training modules which give introductory information, but should not replace in depth research of the issues.